 - You want them to have a holiday like no other, with kids of all abilities, giving them chance to see life from all angles.

 - You want them to experience a holiday with accessible activities that include them and help them achieve what everyone else is doing.

 - You want them to make friends, have fun, and escape the boredom of the school holidays.

 Three holidays for children of all backgrounds and abilities living in Birmingham:

 - Junior (8 to 10 years)

 - Senior (11 to 13 years)

-These holidays are all about integration amongst peer groups, and are all composed of an equal number of disabled and non-disabled young people, looked after by dedicated teams of trained volunteers.
+These holidays are all about integration amongst peer groups, and are all comprised of an equal number of disabled and non‐disabled young people, looked after by dedicated teams of trained volunteers, providing one‐to‐one care where needed.
 The activities on these holidays are active and tailored to the age group.
 They include things like swimming, canoeing, indoor and outdoor challenges and days out to all sorts of attractions.

 - Breakfree (8 to 18 years)